alsaedwy/TelemetryApp/Steps.md

 2- Add DynamoDB connection with inserting the data into the table(s) instead of local dictionaries. - Done.
 3- Query the DynamoDB table for stats, instead of local dictionary. - Done.
 4- Make 'Table Name' a variable, so that the code can dynamically work with any table. - Done.
-5- Containerise the application.
+5- Containerise the application. - Done.
 6-